RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    MATLAB code to setup the pool.
 The :tt:`parfor` loop is used to distribute iterations to multiple workers where each worker is running on a different CPU.

-   .. note:: | Current UCI MATLAB license does not include **MATLAB Parallel Server**.
+   .. attention:: | Current UCI MATLAB license does not include **MATLAB Parallel Server**.
-             | This means :red:`running parallel MATLAB jobs across multiple nodes is not supported`.
+                  | This means **running parallel MATLAB jobs across multiple nodes is not supported**.
                   | Parallel pool jobs can be run only on a single node.

    .. centered:: File matlab-parallel.sub